 Considering what you’ve learned, take each asset in your content library and assign it to a specific step of the buyer’s journey.
 We mean this quite literally.
 Don’t just think about it—actually reorganize your shared files and resources.

 Once your content is grouped and labeled, do the same for each of the channels you use.
 Just as content isn’t one-size-fits-all, neither are your channels.
 Carefully consider how each buyer moves through your sales funnel and the outlets they use to access your content along the way.

 It’s important to note how granular this process should be—don’t just list your channels and call it a day.
-Consider individual social media platforms—do they each speak to same stage of the buyer’s cycle?
-How about different pages on your website—does a piece of content make more sense on your home page than in your resource library?
+Consider individual social media platforms—do they each speak to the same stage of the buyer’s cycle?
+How about different pages on your website—does a piece of content make more sense on your homepage than in your resource library?
 The more specific you get during the content mapping process, the more successful your content marketing strategy will be.

 As marketers, we constantly hear how important personalization is.
 And it is—over 75% of consumers have chosen, recommended, or paid more for a brand that provides a personalized experience (source).

 Yet, 83% of marketers say creating personalized content is their biggest challenge (source).

 Although it can be a tedious process, content mapping is essential to creating personalized marketing content.
 Without content mapping, it’s truly impossible to write and distribute marketing materials in a way that makes sense to your audience.